Welcome. Consider this a cheat sheet for working with me — an outline of my style and philosophy.

 - Approach conflict with humility.

-- Criticism is more valuable than praise; make room for it and embrace it.
+- Criticism is more valuable than praise; make room for, understand, and embrace feedback.

 - Respect the process, but not too much.